 Personality disorder that is severe enough to have repeatedly manifested itself by overt acts

-Transient loss of control of nervous system function(s) without satisfactory explanation of cause.
+Transient loss of control of nervous system function(s) without a satisfactory explanation of the cause.

-Please note that you should only start or stop taking a medication after consulting with your physician.
+Please note that you should only start or stop taking medication after consulting with your physician.

 Check out resources you'll need as a private pilot!

 BFR - By far the most concise well organized VFR flight review book on the market.